 Japan on the lookout for new food technology to improve plant-based meat’s taste and texture

-In order to capture the interest from mainstream consumers with no dietary restrictions but opting to go green, companies work hard on improving plant-based meat’s tastes and textures.
+To capture the interest of mainstream consumers with no dietary restrictions but opting to go green, companies work hard on improving plant-based meat’s tastes and textures.

 The challenge, however, is that this segment of consumers is particularly looking for substitutes that will replicate the ‘real’ thing, juicy and meaty.
 So, parallel to this green meat revolution, the demand for food technology is also increasing.

-Freshness Burger’s Good Burger was developed in partnership with a startup, Daiz Inc. Their AI system creates tastes and textures for food service companies .
-They help develop plant-based meat for processed foods such as dumplings, patties, nuggets and so on.
-Daiz strives to develop a meat-like umami that will closely match the taste of chicken, pork, and beef.
+Freshness Burger’s Good Burger was developed in partnership with a startup, Daiz Inc. Their AI system creates tastes and textures for foodservice companies.
+They help develop plant-based meat for processed foods such as dumplings, patties, nuggets, and so on.
+Daiz strives to develop meat-like umami that will closely match the taste of chicken, pork, and beef.

-Food sustainability is a global priority on all countries’ agenda.
-Changing how we produce and consume food is critical for environmental, economical and social factors.
+Food sustainability is a global priority on all countries’ agendas.
+Changing how we produce and consume food is critical for environmental, economic, and social factors.
 Like the rest of the world, Japan needs to source alternatives to animal products.
-At GourmetPro we believe too, that plant-based meat and generally speaking, sustainably sourced plant-based products are strong candidates for tomorrow’s supermarket shelves in Japan.
+At GourmetPro, we believe that plant-based meat and, generally speaking, sustainably sourced plant-based products are strong candidates for tomorrow’s supermarket shelves in Japan.

-For both food services and food retail, it’s less a matter of wherever they will move towards more sustainable food choices, but a matter of when.
-In Japan, the time feels right to launch new and innovative products & flavors into the market to meet the ever increasing consumer base.
+For both food services and food retail, it’s less a matter of wherever they will move towards more sustainable food choices but a matter of when.
+In Japan, the time feels right to launch new and innovative products & flavors into the market to meet the ever-increasing consumer base.
 Do you or your company produce meat alternatives?
-Our experts can help with your Japan entry today.
+Our experts can support your Japan entry today.